 - 1. Easement Instrument Specification.
 When required by this Ordinance, the property owner ("grantor") must execute a private street easement instrument in favor of the owner of the lot ("grantee") to which the private street provides access.
 The instrument must: - a.
 Specify the docket numbers of the complete applications and/or the project numbers of the permits associated with the easement. - b.
 Grant the grantee the right to access the easement to access their lot. - c.
 Specify the grantee's financial responsibilities with respect to the alteration, repair, maintenance, and removal of the improvements. - d.
 Prohibit any person from placing any obstruction within the easement. - e.
-Require the private street be built to the standards of the Town. - Be binding on all heirs, successors, f. and assigns to the property where the easement is located. - g.
-Be enforceable by the grantee and the Town. - h.
-Specify other specially affected persons and classes of specially affected persons entitled to enforce the easement. - Provide for modification or terminai. tion in the manner stipulated in this Ordinance.
+Require the private street be built to the standards of the Town. - f.
+Be binding on all heirs, successors, and assigns to the property where the easement is located.